opendp/deployments-registry-ui/pages/index.md

 title: Welcome
 layout: docs
 permalink: /
-icon: 'fa-house'
+icon: 'home'
 ---

 Inspired by [Differential Privacy in Practice: Expose your Epsilons!](https://journalprivacyconfidentiality.org/index.php/jpc/article/view/689) by Cynthia Dwork, Nitin Kohli, and Deirdre Mulligan, this registry provides:

 > A publicly available communal body of knowledge about differential privacy implementations that can be used by various stakeholders to drive the identification and adoption of judicious differentially private implementations
 -Dwork Kohli Mulligan 2019